jplusplus/rentswatch-blog/_drafts/writing-scrapers.md

     livingSpace = RegexField('.description-list', 'surface :(\d*)', required=True, exception=reporting.SpaceMissingError)
     # Extract the value directly, without using a Regex
     totalRent = RegexField('.description-price', required=True, exception=reporting.RentMissingError)
-    # Store this value as a private property (begining with a underscore).
+    # Store this value as a private property (begining with an underscore).
-    # It won't be saved in the database but it can be helpful as you we'll see.
+    # It won't be saved in the database but it can be helpful, as you we'll see.
     _address = RegexField('.description-address')
 {% endhighlight %}